 CFP vs CWM Differences

-CFP exam, organized by the Certified Financial Planner Board of Standards Inc. (CFP Board), USA focusses on curriculum that prepares candidates for Estate Planning, Risk Management, Retirement Planning and Financial Management roles.
-Whereas, CWM exam is conducted by American Academy of Financial Management (AAFM), USA and prepares students for roles like Wealth Manager, Asset Manager, Market Analyst and Financial Controller.
+The CFP exam is organized by the Certified Financial Planner Board of Standards Inc. (CFP Board), the USA, focuses on a curriculum that prepares candidates for estate planning, risk management, retirement planning, and financial management roles.
+Whereas, CWM exam is conducted by the American Academy of Financial Management (AAFM), USA, and prepares students for roles like Wealth Manager, Asset Manager, Market Analyst, and Financial Controller.

 We will discuss the following in this article –